Sasanian Empire: Decline and collapse (622–651)

 In early 632, a grandson of Khosrow I, who had lived in hiding in Estakhr, Yazdegerd III, acceded to the throne.
 The same year, the first raiders from the Arab tribes, newly united by Islam, arrived in Persian territory.
 According to Howard-Johnston, years of warfare had exhausted both the Byzantines and the Persians.
-The Sassanids were further weakened by economic decline, heavy taxation, religious unrest, rigid social stratification, the increasing power of the provincial landholders, and a rapid turnover of rulers, facilitating the Islamic conquest of Persia.
+The Sasanians were further weakened by economic decline, heavy taxation, religious unrest, rigid social stratification, the increasing power of the provincial landholders, and a rapid turnover of rulers, facilitating the Islamic conquest of Persia.

-The Sassanids never mounted a truly effective resistance to the pressure applied by the initial Arab armies.
+The Sasanians never mounted a truly effective resistance to the pressure applied by the initial Arab armies.
 Yazdegerd was a boy at the mercy of his advisers and incapable of uniting a vast country crumbling into small feudal kingdoms, despite the fact that the Byzantines, under similar pressure from the newly expansive Arabs, were no longer a threat.
 Caliph Abu Bakr's commander Khalid ibn Walid, once one of Muhammad's chosen companions-in-arms and leader of the Arab army, moved to capture Iraq in a series of lightning battles.
 Redeployed to the Syrian front against the Byzantines in June 634, Khalid's successor in Iraq failed him, and the Muslims were defeated in the Battle of the Bridge in 634.
 However, the Arab threat did not stop there and reemerged shortly via the disciplined armies of Khalid ibn Walid.

 Umayyad Caliphate coin from the time of Caliph Mu'awiya I imitating coins minted under Khosrow II.
 The coin, minted in Basra in 675/6 AD, depicts the governor Ubayd Allah ibn Ziyad.